 The mission of the South Carolina Department of Health and Environmental Control (DHEC or the Department) is to improve the quality of life for all South Carolinians by protecting and promoting the health of the public and the environment.
 DHEC accomplishes this mission in part with the support of the Hazardous Waste Contingency Fund (HWCF).
 The HWCF was established in the early 1980s by the SC Hazardous Waste Management Act (HWMA) to ensure the availability of funds for contingencies arising from necessary actions at permitted hazardous waste landfills and to defray the costs of governmental response actions at uncontrolled hazardous waste sites.
-This report provides information on the status of the HWCF and the activities and response actions carried out in Fiscal Year 2018 (FY18) under the authority of the HWMA.
+This report provides information on the status of the HWCF and the activities and response actions carried out in Fiscal Year 2019 (FY19) under the authority of the HWMA.

-In FY18, DHEC's Division of Waste Management, with funding support from the Permitted Site Fund, continued to support staff with responsibility for technical oversight, inspection, and compliance monitoring activities at the former commercial hazardous waste landfill located in Sumter County and known as the Pinewood facility (Pinewood).
+In FY19, DHEC's Division of Waste Management, with funding support from the Permitted Site Fund, continued to support staff with responsibility for technical oversight, inspection, and compliance monitoring activities at the former commercial hazardous waste landfill located in Sumter County and known as the Pinewood facility (Pinewood).

-In FY18, DHEC's Division of Site Assessment, Remediation, and Revitalization (SARR) directed work at approximately 314 uncontrolled waste sites with funding support from the HWCF's Uncontrolled Sites Fund.
+In FY19, DHEC's Division of Site Assessment, Remediation, and Revitalization (SARR) directed work at approximately 280 uncontrolled waste sites with funding support from the HWCF's Uncontrolled Sites Fund.
 While cleanup activities at most of these sites are funded and performed by responsible parties with oversight from DHEC staff (PRP-lead sites), most of DHEC's expenditures from the Uncontrolled Sites Fund occur at a smaller number of State-lead sites where responsible parties may be bankrupt, defunct, or otherwise unwilling or unable to perform response actions.

 Revenues for the Uncontrolled Sites Fund are generated primarily by fees imposed on generators of hazardous waste in South Carolina.
 Over the past few years, expenditures have greatly exceeded revenues and the balance in the Uncontrolled Sites Fund has dropped to its lowest level since the 1980s.
 As a result, DHEC is concerned about the future ability to quickly and effectively address threats to human health and the environment posed by uncontrolled waste sites in South Carolina.
 The Department relies heavily on the Uncontrolled Sites Fund for contractual services and salaries of staff who oversee cleanup actions and to meet the State's cost share obligations on certain sites being addressed by the US Environmental Protection Agency (EPA).
-Without an additional source of funds, the capacity to respond to releases of hazardous substances to protect human health and sensitive ecosystems will be severely limited.
-Additional resources are being sought to ensure future protection of the citizens and environment of South Carolina.
+However, without additional long-term funding, the capacity to respond to releases of hazardous substances to protect human health and sensitive ecosystems will be severely limited.
+In order to ensure future protection of the citizens and environment of South Carolina, the Department has requested \$1,051,172 in additional recurring state appropriations in the Department's budget request.